0100101101011010/food/foodventures/_posts/2019-06-10-what-i-ate-montreal-edition.md

 categories: foodventures
 tags: montreal restaurants
 keywords:
- - healthy diet
- - travel
- - eating out
  - fast food
+ - poutine
  - food in montreal
  - fine dining
-excerpt: "On Thursday, "
+ - french cuisine
+ - montreal smoked meat
+ - montreal bagels
+ - travel
+ - eating out
+excerpt: "On Thursday, we traveled to Montreal for a small weekend getaway.
+No home cooking at all in this post!
+It's all delicious, unhealthy, ultra-fattening French food, and I hope you like reading about it as much as we loved eating it."
 img:
 comments: "0"
-published: false

-discussion_id: 2019-06-02
+discussion_id: 2019-06-10
 ---

 {{page.excerpt}}